-Mark Zuckerberg Telepathy Technology: Is Facebook Hiring Neuroscientists for ‘Mind-Reading’ Social Networks?
+Mark Zuckerberg Telepathy Technology: Is Facebook Hiring Neuroscientists For ‘Mind-Reading’ Social Networks?

-Mark Zuckerberg thinks telepathy is the technology of the future and now Facebook are actively recruiting for a number of neuroscientist positions, which is leaving some wondering if Facebook is attempting to create a “mind-reading” social network.
+Mark Zuckerberg thinks telepathy is the technology of the future, and now Facebook is actively recruiting for a number of neuroscientist positions, which is leaving some wondering if Facebook is attempting to create a “mind-reading” social network.

-RT are reporting that recruitment ads have popped up on Facebook for their hardware division in California, which specializes in brain computer interface technology.
-The Independent have also reported that Facebook is currently working on a “brain-computer interface” which will allegedly allow social media users to communicate with each other by reading each other’s minds.
+RT is reporting that recruitment ads have popped up on Facebook for their hardware division in California, which specializes in brain computer interface technology.
+The Independent also reported that Facebook is currently working on a “brain-computer interface” which will allegedly allow social media users to communicate with each other by reading each other’s minds.

 While this might sound like the realms of science fiction, in 2015 there was a Facebook Townhall Q&A with Mark Zuckerberg and Business Insider UK note that he is very interested in telepathy as the wave of the future, as evidenced by the comments he made during the question and answer session.